truckthomas/FONDUE-JAZZHOT-20TH-PRINT-ZINE/README.md

 This repository is a work in progress for Thomas Gauffroy-Naudin's DH certificate project, supervised by Simon Gabay at the University of Geneva.

 It currently contains a sample corpus for training an OCR model to transcribe 20th-century print periodicals, specifically using data from the French jazz magazine JAZZ HOT from 1966 to 1980.

-The sources come from Thomas Gauffroy-Naudin's personal archive of jazz periodicals.
+The sources primarily focus on the news and program columns of these magazines.

 Description:
-A detailed list of texts is provided below.
+- A detailed list of texts is provided below.
-The "data" folder contains XML files for training the model, along with the corresponding PNG page images.
+- the "data" folder contains XML files for training the model, along with the corresponding PNG page images.

 #### "CORPUS_TRAINING" folder